Contextual MetaML: Syntax and Full Abstraction: Introduction

 Our trace model is the first fully abstract model for an imperative MetaML-style metaprogramming language.
-A comparison with similar results can be found in Table~\ref{tab: full abstraction}.
+A comparison with similar results can be found in \Cref{tab: full abstraction}.

-\paragraph{Outline} The paper is organized as follows.
-In Section~\ref{sec: language}, we introduce the syntax, type system, and operational semantics of LMML, and prove its type safety.
-In Section~\ref{sec: ciu}, we define and prove closed instances of use approximation for LMML.
-In Section~\ref{sec: trace model}, we define the trace model for LMML based on operational game semantics.
-In Section~\ref{sec: full abstraction}, we prove that the trace model is fully abstract with respect to contextual equivalence.
-In Section~\ref{sec: examples}, we use examples to illustrate how our trace model can be used to prove useful program equivalences in metaprogramming.
-In Section~\ref{sec: related work} and \ref{sec: future work}, we discuss related and future work respectively.
+\subparagraph*{Outline} The paper is organized as follows.
+In \Cref{sec: language}, we introduce the syntax, type system, and operational semantics of Contextual MetaML, and prove its type safety.
+In \Cref{sec: ciu}, we define closed instances of use approximation for Contextual MetaML, and prove that it coincides with the contextual preorder.
+In \Cref{sec: trace model}, we define the trace model for Contextual MetaML based on operational game semantics.
+In \Cref{sec: full abstraction}, we prove that the trace model is fully abstract with respect to contextual equivalence.
+In \Cref{sec: examples}, we use examples to illustrate how our trace model can be used to prove useful program equivalences in metaprogramming.
+In \Cref{sec: related work,sec: future work}, we discuss related and future work respectively.